ogechukwu1/Ansible-Refactoring/README.md

-Before starting to refactor the code, We pull down the latest code from main branch and creat a new branch refactor.
+Before starting to refactor the code, We pull down the latest code from main branch and create a new branch __"refactor"__.

 ![](./images/15.png)

-Refactoring is one of the techniques that can be used for constant iterative improvement for better efficiency in DevOps.
+__Refactoring__ is one of the techniques that can be used for constant iterative improvement for better efficiency in DevOps.